• Skip to main content

 Running provides a great way to exercise somewhere different.

-For example, you may choose to stick to your neighborhood for weekday runs, but why not get in your car and drive to somewhere new for your weekend workouts?
+For example, you may stick to your neighborhood for weekday runs, but why not get in your car and drive somewhere new for your weekend workouts?

 Also, you can plan different routes, so you aren’t doing the same run every time you head out the door.